AA/PPS 04.01.25 - Academic Program Coordination

 Sr. Reviewer: Associate Provost

-This policy conforms to the rules, regulations, and polices of the Board of Regents of The Texas State University System (BOR), the Texas Higher Education Coordinating Board (THECB), and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+This policy conforms to the rules, regulations, and policies of the Board of Regents of The Texas State University System (TSUS), the Texas Higher Education Coordinating Board (THECB), and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 APPOINTMENTS AND RESPONSIBILITIES OF ACADEMIC PROGRAM COORDINATORS